IBM/monitor-ibm-cloud-pak-with-watson-openscale/README.md

 ### Get transactions for Explainability

 Under `8.9 Identify transactions for Explainability` run the cell.
-It will produce a series of UIDs for indidvidual ML scoring transactions.
+It will produce a series of UIDs for individual ML scoring transactions.
 Copy one or more of them to examine in the next section.

 ## 4. Utilize the dashboard for Openscale